AlghalandisComputing/ADFNE/README.md

 <hr>
 Note: This repository is kept for historical values and references. <b>I strongly recommend to use new release 1.5 instead.</b>

-<b> New release 1.5 is available at http://alghalandis.net/products/adfne/adfne15 </b>
+<b> New release 1.5 is available at <s> http://alghalandis.net/products/adfne/adfne15 </s>  https://github.com/AlghalandisComputing/ADFNE1.5 </b>

 <hr>
 ######################################################################################<br>
-This is a duplicate of the original repository at https://alghalandis.net/products/adfne.
+<s>This is a duplicate of the original repository at https://alghalandis.net/products/adfne.</s>

 <b> License </b>